 The pricing of Adobe programs can be extremely steep, especially for users who aren’t exactly well-versed in the programs.
 If you are simply dabbling in the program, it could be daunting to fork over hundreds of dollars for a shot at creating graphics.

 Photoshop also utilizes the proprietary license that Adobe Illustrator uses.
-Again, this means that is closed source, not available for free editing by other users of the community.
+Again, this means that it is a closed source, not available for free editing by other users of the community.
 Adobe controls everything about it.

 - Photoshop Single App $239.88 a year

 - Creative Cloud Photography Plan (20 GB) Photoshop + Lightroom $119.88 a year

 - Creative Cloud All Apps Photoshop + all Adobe creative apps $599.88 a year